cllmthvlln/The-Base-Network/README.md

 Base does not have its own token.
 Aerodrome Finance is the largest decentralized exchange (DEX) on Base.
 Base’s NFT marketplaces include OpenSea and Magic Eden integrations.
+Base’s official bridge allows USDC, ETH, and other ERC‑20s to move securely.